dhealy05/Hermes/README.md

 in which the private key is generated based on mutual public keys and information encoded with it.
 3 is a greater-than-two person conversation, in which a group secret is passed, encrypted by method (2), on a one-to-one basis with various parties.
-4, the subject of this paragraph, is a "Friends Only" secret, passed from one user to all of their contacts.
+4, the subject of this section, is a "Friends Only" secret, passed from one user to all of their contacts.

 How is this done?
 On initial login, each user generates a random secret and filename.
 Whenever they accept a friend request or make one, they encrypt this secret and